Top Stories

 Lately, I've been in a particularly deep depression and shame spiral.
 There are many causes and many things that are worsening the situation, but somehow, in my mind, everything that goes badly in my life seems invariably tied into my weight.

-Lena FolkertPublished about a month ago in VivaPCOS and Me
+Lena FolkertPublished 6 months ago in VivaPCOS and Me

 I never wanted children.
 That's the cosmic joke; as a teenager, and even a young adult, I was decided against the idea of having children.
 Not because I dislike them in any way, but because I was certain I was not mother material.
 Then, after years of work on my mental health, after getting out of a bad relationship, after calming my fears I had a thought -

-S. A. CrawfordPublished about a month ago in VivaI’m not going to rant
+S. A. CrawfordPublished 6 months ago in VivaI’m not going to rant

 I’m not going to rant.
 Not this time.
 Yes, there’s another sex pest.
 Yes, he works in my industry.
 But I’m not going to rant.
 I’m going to write dark, delicious stories about secrets, desire and flying women.